jorgekue/delivery-master/README.md

 Component type could be an Application Server Enterprise Archive (EAR), a Windows Program (EXE), a Spring Boot Service, a Spring Batch, an Integration Platform Adapter, a workflow artifact, etc.
 Define also necessary preparing or concluding activities of the stages.
 Besides the self-explanatory attributes we define basically to which environment (attribute 'envs') and optionally to which deployment aspects (attribute 'tags') the activity applies.
+Finally, we can apply a role to the activity (optionally).
 See example file /src/main/resources/activities.yml.
 The following excerpt gives you a first impression.
 ```javascript
 # model definitions of component based activities